daizutabi/hydraflow/docs/part3-advanced/index.md

 # First set - uses job-level add
 $ python train.py model=small seed=42 hydra/launcher=joblib hydra.launcher.n_jobs=2

-# Second set - only uses set-level add (job-level add is ignored)
+# Second set - merges job-level add with set-level add (hydra/launcher is overridden)
-$ python train.py model=large seed=43 hydra.job.num_nodes=1
+$ python train.py model=large seed=43 hydra/launcher=submitit hydra.launcher.n_jobs=2 hydra.job.num_nodes=1
 ```

-**Important**: When a set has its own `add` parameter, it completely overrides the job-level `add`.
-The job-level `add` is entirely ignored for that set, not merged or selectively replaced.
+**Important**: When a set has its own `add` parameter, it is merged with the job-level `add`.
+If the same parameter key appears in both, the set-level value takes precedence.
+This allows you to define common parameters at the job level while customizing specific parameters for each set.

 ### 6. Parallelize with Submission Commands